 When you know that the project is simple and not many changes would be required once it is completed

 When you are not worried about handling control of with the managed project approach

 Dedicated Team Outsourcing Contract

 The next in the list of types of outsourcing contract is the one where you are hiring a dedicated team for outsourcing.
 In this model, you can hire a dedicated team that is working on nothing else but your web development work.

-You are hiring a team for your development tasks and the outsourcing contract would have clear secifications on any type of goals or details in advance.
+You are hiring a team for your development tasks and the outsourcing contract would have clear specifications on any type of goals or details in advance.
 The team would act as an extended part of your in-house team and can be asked to work on any project.
 You can choose various engagement models to build and collaborate with the team so that the communication is smooth and clear.